truefoundry/truefoundry-docs/deploy-on-own-cloud/servicefoundry-bootstrap.md

 The workflow to add another cluster is quite similar to the flow above.
 In this case, you need to click on `New Cluster` and provide the following inputs.

-1. Name: This can be any string that helps yuo identify the cluster later (maybe something like example-org-aws-production)
+1. Name: This can be any string that helps you identify the cluster later (maybe something like example-org-aws-production)
 2. Region: This specifies the region in which the cluster is present.
 It can be any string - but we recommend you to put the region as the region string of the cloud provider you are using.

 Once you have added the cluster, you will need to install the tfy-workload helm chart in the target cluster using the same instructions as done for local cluster.